 The The Principles and Practice of New Urbanism course is currently offered online three times a year.
 Course registration is separate from the CNU / University of Miami Accreditation exam registration, visit nuonline.arc.miami.edu for more information.

 The course fee is $300 for CNU members and $335 for non-members.
 The course fee includes 90-days of access to the course, one-month access to the final exam and a Certificate of Completion from the University of Miami.

 Candidates who fail to take the exam during their scheduled testing window will forfeit all registration fees.

 You will receive an email notification regarding your accreditation status from the University of Miami four to six weeks after the exam access window closes.
-If you have passed the exam and met the other requirements for accreditation, you will receive your certificate and informational packet in the mail.
+If you have passed the exam and met the other requirements for accreditation, you will receive your certificate and informational packet by email.